tjoyner/ofvioletsandlicorice/chapter3.md

 Daniel straightened up a post at the beginning of what had been a row, stripped it of brush, slowly, so as not to damage the new shoots &ndash; the stem was old but still productive &ndash; kicked dry clods with the tip of his shoe, the turned earth was loaded with humus.

-He heard a light step behind him, and realized it was Amalia.
+He heard a light step behind him and realized it was Amalia.
 Without turning, he said, "Nature always recovers, it bears humiliation and indifference, but continues to express what it is."

 "I didn't want to humiliate it," said Amalia with a harsh tone.
 "I didn't want anything from it, only this.
 I had already taken everything."